cyb3rxp/awesome-soc/detection_matrix.md

 ## Purpose

-This kind of document aims at representing detection (and even response) capabilities, for specifif ("feared") events that are considered as critical.
+This kind of document aims at representing detection (and even response) capabilities, for specific ("feared") events/incidents that are considered as critical/priority.

-The list those events is supposed to be generated or identified by security watch and/or risk analysis.
+The list of those feared events is supposed to be generated or identified by security watch and/or risk analysis.
 See "[detection engineering page](https://github.com/cyb3rxp/awesome-soc/blob/main/detection_engineering.md#how-to-feed-the-plan-phase)" for further details.

 ## Matrix sample